 - Set a goal for how many weeks to spend on each chapter.
 A standard-length school year is about 185 school days, and there are 12 chapters.
 That divides out to approximately 15 school days (three weeks) per chapter.
 However, there are extension sections on the DVD that have been added to Chapters 3, 4, 6, 8, 10, and 11.
 Allowing an average of 5 days for each extension section takes up 30 school days, leaving 155 school days to divide by 12.
 That comes out to about 2.5 weeks per normal chapter and 3.5 weeks for the chapters with extensions.
 This is just a rough guideline.
 Some chapters will undoubtedly seem harder than others.
 Adjust the pace according to your own time constraints and the perceived difficulty of the material.
 Work at a comfortable but persistent pace.

-- The Geometer’s Sketchpad demonstrations can be viewed at any time.
+- The Geogebra demonstrations can be viewed at any time.
 Some of them can be understood on their own and can help motivate the material in the chapter.
 Others will make more sense after a certain point in the chapter.
-So view them at the beginning and again as you progress through the chapter.
+Each demonstration, or cluster of demonstrations, is accompanied by a pdf activity sheet.
+So preview them at the beginning and view them again as you progress through the chapter.

 - Print out the pdf solution guide for the current chapter.
 This turns out to be an important point.
 If they are printed out, they will be more immediately accessible and you are more likely to refer to them regularly.
 (However, some of the pdf files contain Internet hyperlinks that you may want to visit, so you may sometimes want to access them directly on your computer.)